ssh-vom/OpenArcade/Deliverables (Documentation)/Rev 0 System Design/Open_Arcade_Rev0_System_Design.typ

 #def("Module CM_S_STATES"): receives data from the user input, and will update a state package that contains all button and joystick states.
 The state package is a bit array with each bit relating to the 8 large buttons, the 2 smaller buttons (start and select buttons), and the 4 joystick outputs.
 #list([Input: user input of buttons/joysticks.],[Output: raw data containing a byte array in standardized order of the states of CM_H1 (state package).])

-#def("Module CM_S_BLE"): The BLE module for the child. will have a starting advertisement on boot-up to initially try and connect to the parent.
+#def("Module CM_S_BLE"): The BLE module for the child.
+Will have a starting advertisement on boot-up to initially try and connect to the parent.
 A connection timeout will  be issued in the case that there is no connection established.
 In that case, the module will receive data from user input of the pairing button, and will result in the child re-advertising itself via BLE so that it can connect to the parent.
 #list([Output: flag returned that outlines if a successful connection has been established.])

 #def("Module CM_S_TEMP"): Tracks internal temperature of ESP chip.
 If Temp exceeds a threshold set, output warning.
 If it exceeds a maximum then turn module off